To provide outstanding, hands-on, educational experiences

 Kelly Lynch, Communications Manager

 Member since 2000, son of former FWRHS president Dan Lynch, Lynch has worked for and promoted the steam operations of the Ohio Central Railroad, RJ Corman, and others.
-Lynch handles marketing, development, and outreach for the society and is the project manager of a downtown riverfront development project Headwaters Junction that combines river, trail, and historic rail attractions.
+Lynch handles marketing, development, and outreach for the society and is the project manager of a downtown riverfront development project that would feature the society’s operations.

 Tom Nitza, Training and Facilities Manager